G. Love: Biography

-G. Love featured Jack Johnson on his 1999 album Philadelphonic playing an early version of Jack Johnson's "Rodeo Clowns" when Jack was an unknown artist.
-Jack later featured the song on his 2003 album On and On.
+G. Love and Special Sauce featured Jack Johnson on their 1999 album Philadelphonic playing an early version of Jack Johnson's "Rodeo Clowns" when Johnson was an unknown artist.
+Johnson later featured the song on his 2003 album On and On.
 G. Love met Johnson through a mutual surf buddy who said, "Hey man, there's this kid you got to meet.
-He's a big fan and he's got this song called rodeo clowns and I think it's really great and I really think you should hear it."
-After that G Love saw Johnson's effortless style and potential and invited him into the studio to record the now-famous "Rodeo Clowns".
+He's a big fan and he's got this song called 'rodeo clowns' and I think it's really great and I really think you should hear it."
+After that, G. Love saw Johnson's effortless style and potential and invited him into the studio to record the now-famous "Rodeo Clowns".

 Garrett dated Tristan Prettyman and wrote the song "Beautiful" with her while they were dating.

 Known for his live shows, he is often seen touring with Jack Johnson and Citizen Cope.
 As a producer, Johnson signed G. Love to his record label Brushfire Records.
 He has made appearances on the records of artists such as Slightly Stoopid and Donavon Frankenreiter, and has toured with Dave Matthews.

 In 2009, he collaborated with Zap Mama on their album ReCreation, singing on the single "Drifting".

-In 2010, G. Love joined forces with The Avett Brothers who produced and are featured on his album "Fixin' to Die".
+In 2010, G. Love joined forces with The Avett Brothers, who produced and are featured on his album Fixin' to Die.
 The album was released under the Brushfire label on February 22, 2011.

+In 2011, he narrated the documentary “Almost Answered” which highlights his hometown Philadelphia 76ers 2001 season.
+Also, his track “Shooting Hoops” is featured in the soundtrack for NBA 2K8.